rcallaby/cutting-the-cord/CONTRIBUTING.md

-This is where the contributing.md file will be when it is complete, which will happen in the very near future.
-# Contributing to the "Cutting the Cord" Repository
+# Contributing Guidelines

 Thank you for your interest in contributing to the "Cutting the Cord" repository!
 This project aims to provide resources and guides for individuals who want to reduce their reliance on expensive, proprietary, or invasive services by exploring free, open-source, and affordable alternatives.
 Our goal is to empower people to take control of their digital lives with a focus on privacy, security, and accessibility.

-## 📌 What We Are Looking For
+## What We Are Looking For
 We welcome contributions that fit within the scope of the repository.
 Here are some areas where you can help:

 1. **Home Server Guides**: Tutorials on setting up personal servers for self-hosted alternatives (e.g., media streaming, file sharing, personal cloud storage).